-Entry and security at your venue has never been easier with the Ticket247 scanning app, in just 2 simple steps you can scrap those paper guestlists that are time-consuming and unreliable and start using your ticket scanner for a smooth entry system.
-No expensive ticket scanning equipment is required, unlike with other ticket providers, you can use any mobile device that has a camera and internet connection as a ticket scanner with Ticket247!
+Entry and security at your venue has never been easier with the Ticket24/7 scanning app!
+In just 2 simple steps you can scrap those paper guest lists that are time-consuming and unreliable, and start using our ticket scanner for a smooth entry system.
+No expensive ticket scanning equipment is required, unlike with other ticket providers, you can use any mobile device that has a camera and internet connection!

 Each ticket sold through us will have a unique 2d barcode (QR code) that can be scanned using the app.
 As well as confirming that the ticket is valid, the scanning process will check to make sure it is not a duplicate.
 Ticket holders can present their tickets either on their mobile device or as a printout.
 Both options can be scanned using a normal smartphone/tablet.